I drink a lot of herbal tea.

 Here’s the bottom line about the magic of tea blending and tea drinking: When you take the time to become aware and notice what your body needs, you prioritize your time to make your body a better place.
 Herbs are so powerful and medicinal.
 Once you get to know a few herbs here and there, you’ll find that when your body speaks to you in whispers (a headache here, a little stomach ache there, etc), you’ll know what herbs will be your ally to support you during that upset.
 You can whip together a special tea blend to suit just what your body needs, and you’ll take the time blend it consciously, smelling and feeling the texture of every herb.
 You’ll measure out a fragrant, colorful scoop and let it steep in the freshly brewed water and let the sweet aromas of herbal goodness wash over you while it’s steeping by your favorite chair.
 You’ll practically be forced to sit down and enjoy a cup of your delicious tea while it nourishes and supports your body’s organ systems.

 For now, start with making herbal tea a ritualistic part of your day.
-Try an herbal tea of your choice (I really love Traditional Medicinals, Gaia herbs or Mountain Rose herbal teas) and find a sacred and peaceful spot to enjoy it.
+Try an herbal tea of your choice (I really love Pukka Herbs and Mountain Rose Herbs teas) and find a sacred and peaceful spot to enjoy it.
 Maybe in your favorite chair curled up with a book or your cat, or sip while taking a long, relaxing bath, or even while you’re up in bed, about to drift off to sleep.
 I usually enjoy my herbal tea during my morning ritual (after breakfast or before my yoga practice).
 Sip consciously and slowly, and really start to get to know these new flavors.
 Notice how you’re feeling before and after drinking.
 What has changed or shifted?
 Do you feel less tense or less foggy-brained?
 Has your digestion gotten better or your productivity increased?
 This is how you start to find your herbal allies!

 If you’ve never blended your own tea before, not to worry!
-You can purchase loose/bulk herbs from your local health food store or order them from Mountain Rose Herbs, Frontier Co-op, or Banyan Botanicals.
-I will be posting more detailed tea blending information in future posts very soon, so stay tuned for extra herbal tea blending info!
+You can purchase loose/bulk herbs from your local health food store or order them from Mountain Rose Herbs.
+I will be posting more detailed tea blending information in future posts very soon, so stay tuned for extra herbal tea blending info.